dbashford/MimosaEmberSkeleton/README.md

 MimosaEmberSkeleton
 ===================

-A skeleton for Ember apps which includes testing support and the ability to optimize/minify/concatenate/package your application for deployment.
+A skeleton for Ember apps which includes Handlebars support, testing support and the ability to optimize/minify/concatenate/package your application for deployment.

+Looking for HTMLBars support?
+There's a [separate skeleton for that](https://github.com/dbashford/MimosaEmberHTMLBarsSkeleton).

 ## Setup
 * `npm install -g mimosa`